MrPrattASH/Game_Design_In_Construct_3/LG5_Final_Game/Mod4.0_Loops/README.md

 * Somewhere on your level, create a 8x8 "grid" of coins spawned, similar to how Mario has "coin collection" bonus levels.
 ![image](https://github.com/MrPrattASH/Game_Design_In_Construct_3/assets/101632496/c1939017-d9b4-4e2a-a21f-4c5ca16715bf)

+# Advanced Example
+If you wanted to randomly generate a level on a grid, like a rogue-like level, take a look at nested loop implementations [here](https://github.com/MrPrattASH/Game_Design_In_Construct_3/blob/master/Bonus_Learning_Material/Randomly_Generated_Level_example.c3p).
+Download this .c3p file and open it up in the construct editor.